brianrisk/simphile-text-similarity-nlp/README.md

 faster in execution time than methods that employ text embeddings.

 * **Compression Similairty** – leverages the pattern recognition of compression algorithms
-* **Euclidian Similarity** – Treating text like points in multi-dimensional space and calculating their closeness
+* **Euclidian Similarity** – Treats text like points in multi-dimensional space and calculates their closeness
 * **Jaccard Similairy** – Texts are more similar the more their words overlap

 ### Use Cases:
 * When speed is required
-  * as fast pre-filters of results to reduce the set then fed to more CPU-intensive methods (e.g. embeddings)
+  * fast pre-filters:  Reduce a set of 10,000,000 text to the top 1000 then score those with CPU-intensive methods
 * when language is unknown
 * non-language comparisons (e.g. URL clustering)
 * language detection (e.g. compare a text to Spanish, English, French, etc. lexicons and return match with highest score)